 Journaling your reading experience can also help you benefit more from your reading.
 Writing down ideas and lasting impressions generated by what you just read may help you remember these things better and longer.
 Also, you may be able to apply these lessons into your own life.

-In any case, the satisfaction of finishing a book and looking back at the lessons learned from it can be a good way of maintaining and building your motivation to start reading books again.
+In any case, the satisfaction of finishing a book and looking back at the lessons learned from it can be a good way of maintaining and building your motivation to get into reading books.

 9. Allow for some flexibility